SURF Program Details

 No prior research experience nor formal coursework in earth or ocean sciences is required to apply.
 Students who have previously participated in an ocean sciences REU are generally NOT eligible, although some exceptions may apply.
 Please ask if you're interested (email@example.com).

-Participants must be available for the entire program dates, June 20, 2021 through August 20, 2021, and must be available and willing to participate full time (approximate 40 hours/week) in the program.
+Participants must be available for the entire duration of the anticipated program dates, June 25, 2023 through August 25, 2023, and must be available and willing to participate full time (approximate 40 hours/week) in the program.

 SURF fellows will typically spend eight hours a day, Monday - Friday, engaged in their faculty-led research projects.
 In addition to research training, the SURF program provides mentoring and workshops to prepare participants for success in pursuing careers and graduate school in earth and ocean sciences.
 Fellows also attend weekly research seminars, career panels, and give a formal presentation of their results at the SURF Research Symposium at the end of the program.
 The SURF program also includes local field trips and social events.